Varun5065/PYTHON/README.md

 # PYTHON
-# This is my repository for python progs.
+# This is my repository for python projects.